-The Care Act 2014
+The Care Act

 What is the Care Act?

-The Care Act also introduces a ‘Whole Family Approach’ looking at the impact of a person’s needs on family members.
+The Care Act introduced a ‘Whole Family Approach’ looking at the impact of a person’s needs on family members.
 Provisions for young carers under the Care Act 2014 link with those in the Children and Families Act 2014.
 The rights of parent carers have also been strengthened under an amendment to the Children Act 1989.

 How does it affect carers?

 The Care Act places a duty on Local Authorities to;

 · Promote wellbeing, when carrying out any of their care and support functions in respect of a person.
 It is a guiding principle that puts wellbeing at the heart of care and support and applies equally to carers as well as to people with support needs.